 This day in Warsaw is such a fun and colourful day – great views included.
 So, day 2 will be completely different – though not less interesting.

 Day 2 in Warsaw

-For day 2, I suggest learning about the more recent history of Warsaw – especially about World War II, as Poland was one of the countries most affected by the war.
+For day 2 in warsaw, I suggest learning about the more recent history of Warsaw – especially about World War II, as Poland was one of the countries most affected by the war.

 As you most likely know, World War II was started by Hitler, leader of the Nazi Party in Germany, who invaded Poland on 1 September 1939.